cluesblues/teamcity-documentation/topics/python.md

 Launch the [Pylint](https://pypi.org/project/pylint/) tool.

-You can specify a path to the Python file in the additional arguments.
+To filter the scope of processed files, you can specify a path to the Python file in the additional arguments.

 </td>

 <td>

-Enter `scripts\*.py` as an argument to check all Python files in the `scripts` directory for errors.
+Optionally, enter `scripts\*.py` as an argument to check all Python files in the `scripts` directory for errors.

 </td>